Awarding Body: UoN

 Who is this course for?

-This course is for people who wish to work in the theatre, primarily as a performer but also in various back-stage roles.
+This course is for people who wish to work in the theatre, primarily as a performer but also in various back-stage roles and theatre industry employment.
 Successful completion of the HND Theatre Practice will allow entry to the third year of the Drama degree at the University of Northampton or to progress into related employment.

 Progression and Career Opportunities

 Progression routes include: